syncfusion-content/maui-docs/MAUI/Chips/Chips Types.md

 This selection changes are notified by using [SelectionChanging] and [SelectionChanged] events.

-Here, we should add visual states to set the ChipType to Filter.
+Here, Add visual states to set the ChipType to Filter.

 The following code illustrates how to get filter typed ChipGroup.